Southern Christmas Tree

 Combine sugar, water and salt in saucepan.
 Cook to 250 degrees on candy thermometer, hard ball stage.
 Place marshmallow creme in large mixer bowl.
 Add hot syrup gradually, beating consistently until soft peaks form.
 Fold in pecans and vanilla. ( If it still seems too soft I had a little powdered sugar, maybe a teaspoonful.)
 Drop by spoonfuls onto waxed paper.
 Let stand until firm.
 Yield: 20 servings.

-8 Responses to “Southern Christmas Tree”
+8 responses to “Southern Christmas Tree”

 How wonderful to have multiple trees!